Join the conversation on Facebook at Easy Walks In Massachusetts

 Can’t walk very far?
 Distances of each trail are included, along much more information as well to help you prepare to have a great time outdoors.

 Easy Walks in Massachusetts 2nd edition now includes maps to trail locations, information about trail conditions, points of interest, whether dogs are welcome and much, much more.
 Locations include: Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.
 You’ll discover ponds, streams, rivers, waterfalls, views of the area, and more.

-More Easy Walks in Massachusetts includes trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.
+More Easy Walks in Massachusetts, 2nd edition includes over 50 trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.